jhobel85/RuntimeDiagToolkit/README.md

 - **Targets:** .NET 8.0 (cross-platform) and net8.0-windows (Windows-specific)
 - **Jobs:**
   - Build and Test: Compiles on all platforms, runs full test suite
-  - Benchmarks: Runs performance baseline on each platform
+  - Benchmarks: Runs performance baseline on each platform; fails if regression > 10%
   - Code Quality: Checks for unused imports and enforces code style

+**Benchmark Gate:**
+- Compares current run against `benchmark-baselines.json`
+- Fails the build if any metric regresses > 10%
+- Uploads benchmark JSON artifacts for tracking over time
+- Automatically updated baseline when intentional optimizations are made

 View CI status in `.github/workflows/dotnet.yml`.